mkotsollaris/mkotsollaris.github.io/content/blog/polymorphic-feature-flags/index.md

 1. Extensibility: Easily add a new feature without adding an `if-else` statement
 2. Traceability: features can be easily traced throughout the code with no spaghetti-like statements
 3. Ease of removal: At some point, feature flags will need to be removed from the codebase.
-The polymorphic pattern makes it extremelly easy to remove unused features
+The polymorphic pattern makes it **extremelly easy** to remove unused features

 Overall this adopting polymorphism will help with code readability.
-It's much easier to trace a program which uses polymorphism rather than tracking complex `if-else` statements on runtime.
+It's much easier to trace a program which uses polymorphism rather than tracking complex `if-else` statements at runtime.

 ## What about not using any line of code?
 Is it possible?

-At Facet, we developed a <a href='https://github.com/facet-tech/agent-java' target='blank'>facet-java-agent</a> which does exactly that: every *method and endpoint* of your system contains a flag which allows toggling.
+At Facet, we developed a <a href='https://github.com/facet-tech/agent-java' target='blank'>facet-java-agent</a> which does exactly that: every *method and endpoint* of your system contains (*by default*) a flag which allows toggling.

 What we noticed is that while developers enjoy the flexibility of the tool and the ease of maintainance, they still prefer in-code declaration.
-In my experience demoing and talking to people, this is what people say:
+In my experience demoing and talking to people, this is what the majority says:

 > "Since I am already developing a feature, adding a declaration to it is not hard and makes sense to my software lifecycle."

 The majority of the developers prefer *reliability* and *declarability* over "framework no-code-magic".
+That means that while creating such an abstraction is possible, in-code declaration is still preferred over the counterpart.

 ## Summary